Ehbw/nativeAudio/README.md

   - The sound is not PCM or ADPCM
   - Invalid XML entry (e.g. missing information, such as samples, name etc.)

+6. If upon generating the `.awc` container any sounds reports as 0 bytes or only plays a clicking/static sound, this is because the wav file contains unncessary data such as metadata in the file's header, this is the case with FFMPEG and can be resolved by appending `-fflags +bitexact -flags:v +bitexact -flags:a +bitexact` on to the command used to convert the sound.

 ### Now onto making the corresponding `.dat54` file